 “Fools be saying that he ruined his empire in a few days”.
 Unfortunately or fortunately for some I think that’s true, they are fools indeed.
 Perhaps it will be interesting to see what the history books don’t write about this person.
 His art in real life was something to see being made.
 I was fortunate to see a documentary that documented him doing his work.
 Were all his views correct?
 Maybe not according to the current society.
 Were all his lyrics admirable?
 Was all his art where I found the calling for my heart?
 Perhaps not but he had genius during my time.
 I among many others witnessed his rise and I won’t say his fall.
 He is too eccentric to be judged by this society.
 He doesn’t fall in its framework of laurels or failures.
 They’re still figuring out what hit them.
 I needed help figuring out what hit me.
 And that’s where Casey Neistat came into the picture.

 I wanted to make some sense or maybe just find my bearings in this scenario.
 Casey being a creator I’ve followed for long was helpful.
 He’s eccentric in his own right.
-He’s a Jew and understands how the media works.
+He’s Jewish and understands how the media works as well.
 So, his views would make sense.
 To my surprise, which honestly shouldn’t have been one, he had interacted with Ye.
 Not in the way one would consider an interaction because he hasn’t created anything or even collaborated on anything.
 He had only interacted with him as a human being a couple of times in a corridor, here and there and listened to him speak up close about his ideas.
 He admired him and appreciated Ye as a creator.
 Not anymore.
 He had seen what all Ye said about the Jews and he didn’t take well to it.
 As many did and perhaps should.
 His explanation was that Ye was dog whistling people.
 I didn’t clearly know what that means and perhaps don’t even now but here’s what I understood.
 He was giving people the permission to openly hate and in a way condoned hate speech by doing what he was because he was a prolific personality.
 I can see that.
 As much of his genius I see, I also see that he is provocative.
 He has talked about being provocative and he has been provocative.
 The time he was being provocative as well but I think he broke the social contract.

 Everyone enters into a social contract the moment they leave their parents.
 Their parents handle the contract before that.
 In a way they bear the brunt or fruits of the person’s external engagement until the person leaves their nest.
 The time they spend at home is the time they undergo a sort of “training”.
 They understand what is, can be, should be, and can’t be.
 Sometimes they learn what can be and what isn’t and they set out to change things.
 At any rate, they understand what the social contract means.
 Some set out to change the contract because they are not satisfied with what was handed to them.
 This is when Legends are born or where dreams are created or simply complexes created and harbored.
 Or at least that’s how I think is the way that it goes.
 I can’t speak about Ye in entirety but he learned to chase greatness early.
 He did not sign the contract he was handed at birth.
 No one except his Mama knew that.
 She saw him break rules early.
 Others were yet to witness what Ye was to bring to the table.